When Everyone Conserves, Everyone Saves

 The question Arizona residents should be asking is “How much more would I be paying without conservation?”
 To help answer this question, the Alliance for Water Efficiency worked with two Arizona communities, Gilbert and Tucson, to examine how costs were reduced thanks to decades of conservation.

 The fact is, water rates are rising in many Arizona cities and across the country.
-It’s costing cities more money to ensure a reliable supply of water, to maintain and operate the treatment plants, and to keep the infrastructure sound, such as repairing and replacing pipes, pumps and meters.
+It’s costing cities more money to ensure a reliable supply of water, to maintain and operate the treatment plants, and to keep the infrastructure sound, such as repairing and replacing pipes, pumps, and meters.

 Conservation actually helps keep costs as low as possible even though rates do rise.
 Using less water lengthens the lifespan of critical water supplies by being able to serve more people with the same amount of water.
-This avoids the costs of securing new supplies, building, operating and maintaining new infrastructure to access those supplies, and treating more water and wastewater.
-Here is a quick summary of the results from the Alliance study.
+This avoids the costs of securing new supplies, building, operating and maintaining new infrastructure to access those supplies and treating more water and wastewater.
+Here is a quick summary of the results of the Alliance study.

 In the Town of Gilbert, two decades of conservation has reduced per-person-per-day demand from 244 gallons to 173 gallons.
 This reduction helped the town avoid the need for more than $340 million in water and wastewater treatment expenses.
 As a result, rates are 5.8 percent lower than they would have been – a savings of $38 annually for customers.
 Additionally, connection fees for new businesses and new homes are 45 percent lower today.
 That’s a savings of $7,733 that the builder is not passing on to customers.